mantidproject/mantid/dev-docs/source/BatchWidget/Internals/QtStandardItemTreeModelAdapter.rst

 --------------

-To take advantage of the filtering functionality offered by the :code:`QTreeView`, the :code:`JobTreeView` also manages an instance of :code:`FilteredTreeModel`, a class derived from :code:`QSortFilterProxyModel` which is a filtered version of the 'main model'.
+To take advantage of the filtering functionality offered by the :code:`QTreeView`, the :code:`JobTreeView` also manages an instance of :code:`TreeFilterOnSelfOrDescendant`, a class derived from :code:`QSortFilterProxyModel` which is a filtered version of the 'main model'.

 Strongly Typed Indexes